Ragi Thekua Recipe – Traditional Bihari Cookie with a Healthy Twist

 This healthy twist adds nutrition without compromising on taste, making Ragi Thekua a great option for school tiffin boxes or as an energy-boosting treat for the whole family.
 It’s also perfect for any festive season.

 What makes this Millet Thekua special is that it fits into any celebration, not just Chhath Puja.
-It’s ideal for Diwali, Navratri, or Raksha Bandhan, offering a wholesome sweet treat.
+It’s ideal for Diwali, Holi, or Raksha Bandhan, offering a wholesome sweet treat.
 You can enjoy it during festivities or pack it for tiffin boxes and snack breaks.

 The sweetness comes from jaggery, a natural and healthier alternative to refined sugar, making this snack both festive and nutritious.